Last Updated on November 24, 2021 by Ope Quadri

 At the time, she had close to N50, 000.
 All her savings were all gone.
 I’m sure she would have been able to claim her savings if she knew where and how to file a claim.

-A few years after the incidence, I read about the Nigeria Deposit Insurance Corporation.
+A few years after the incident, I read about the Nigeria Deposit Insurance Corporation (NDIC).

-NDIC is an agency that manages claim settlement and provides a safety net for depositors and bank customers in Nigeria.
+NDIC is an agency of Nigeria’s Federal Ministry of Finance that manages claim settlements and provides a safety net for depositors and bank customers in Nigeria.

 In case you find yourself in the same situation as my grandma, you don’t have to lose your hard-earned money anymore.